 Goal: Improve the water quality of rivers and streams from the point they enter Polk County.
 Our goal is to attain/maintain a fishable/swimmable status of all lakes in the county, with the overall goal for all waters in Polk County to meet or exceed state water quality standards.

-To meet this goal Polk County will need to coordinate its efforts with those having authority/interest to attend to water quality concerns in the watersheds shared with Polk County.
+To meet this goal Polk County has formed a Water Resource Advisory Committee for those having the authority/interest in water quality to work together to achieve the goal for all waters of Polk County to meet or exceed state water quality standards, and will meet on a quarterly basis.

-The County will continue to actively participated in the Sand Hill River Watershed Restoration and Protection Project (WRAP), the Red Lake River 1W1P, and the Red Lake River WRAPs as well as upcoming One Watershed One Plans (IWIP).
+The County participated in the Sand Hill River Watershed Restoration and Protection Project (WRAP), the Red Lake River 1W1P, and will continue to participate the Red Lake River and Clearwater WRAPs as well as upcoming One Watershed One Plans (IWIP).
 Once complete, priority will be given to areas identified as a result of the WRAP and /or 1W1P process.
 The county will also participate in upcoming intensive watershed-wide monitoring studies scheduled to be completed in the future.
 Additional priority areas will be determined upon based on outcomes of future studies.

 Major Watershed Restoration and Protection Studies